Involuntary Weight Loss

 In some disorders that cause involuntary weight loss, other symptoms tend to be more prominent, so that weight loss is usually not the chief complaint.
 Examples include the following:

-• Gastrointestinal disorders: Achalasia, celiac disease, Crohn disease, chronic pancreatitis, esophageal obstructive disorders, ischemic colitis, diabetic enteropathy, peptic ulcer disease, progressive systemic sclerosis, ulcerative colitis (late)
+• Gastrointestinal diseases: Achalasia, celiac disease, Crohn disease, chronic pancreatitis, esophageal obstructive disorders, ischemic colitis, diabetic enteropathy, peptic ulcer disease, ulcerative colitis (late)

-• Severe, chronic heart and lung disorders: Chronic obstructive pulmonary disease (COPD), heart failure (stage III or IV), restrictive lung disease
+• Severe, chronic heart and lung diseases: Chronic obstructive pulmonary disease (COPD), heart failure (stage III or IV), restrictive lung disease

-• Mental disorders (known and poorly controlled): Anxiety, bipolar disorder, depression, schizophrenia
+• Mental health conditions (known and poorly controlled): Anxiety, bipolar disorder, depression, schizophrenia

 • Neurologic disorders: Amyotrophic lateral sclerosis, dementia, multiple sclerosis, myasthenia gravis, Parkinson disease, stroke